Elisa2515/Comp_Robo_Project/README.md

 ## Robo Behaviors Project

 The first project for Computational Robotics was an introduction to working in ROS 2 with the Neato robot platform.
-In this project, we implemented a set of robot behaviors that demonstrate basic robot control, sensor processing, and autonomous decision-making.
-These behaviors include robot teleoperation, driving in a square, wall following, person following, and obstacle avoidance.
+In this project, I implemented a set of robot behaviors that demonstrate basic robot control, sensor processing, and autonomous decision-making.
+These behaviors include robot driving in a square, wall following, person following, with some obstacle avoidance.

 ## Robot Teleop

-The teleoperation mode allows a human user to directly control the robot’s motion using keyboard input.
+First I experimented with teleoperation mode allows a human user to directly control the robot’s motion using keyboard input.
 Specific keys are mapped to motion states, allowing the robot to move forward, move backward, turn left, turn right, and stop.
 This behavior was useful for testing basic motion commands and gaining intuition about how velocity commands affect the robot’s movement.

 ## Driving in a Square